What types of data does NEON provide?

 NEON also collaborates with data users to identify and facilitate the creation of coding resources.
 If you have requests for coding resources, challenges with NEON data or ideas for creating NEON data-related code, we encourage you to reach out to us on GitHub.

 neonUtilities - working with Zipped & Site by Month Files: When you download data off the data portal, most of the data will be formatted as a zipped file that includes individual .csv files by month by field site.
-The neonUtiliies R package allows you to join (or stack) the .csv data tables in these files and is probably the first thing you want to do with the data you download.
+The neonUtilities R package (direct installtion available through CRAN) allows you to join (or stack) the .csv data tables in these files and is probably the first thing you want to do with the data you download.
 The neonUtilities R package also offers many other tools for working with NEON data.
 Are you a Python user?
 Follow these instructions, Using neonUtilities in Python.

 NEON maintains a library of over 100 free online training tutorials that teach users how to work with NEON data.
 Check them all out on the Data Tutorials page.